Tolovitsa

 Tolovitsa (Толовица) is a village in northwestern Bulgaria.
 It is in Vidin region and Makresh Municipality.
 It is one of the smallest villages in the region with only 65 inhabitants.

 Geography

-The village is located near the Rabisha lake and Magura cave.
+The village is located near the Rabisha lake and the 15 million years old Magura cave.
 There are two rivers that flow near the village - "Tolovishka bara" and "Svadbitsa".